Improving Facade Parsing with Vision Transformers and Line Integration: Results

-In Fig.\ref{result_compare}, we systematically compare the qualitative results of our RTFP model and several competing approaches.
+In Figure \ref{result_compare}, we systematically compare the qualitative results of our RTFP model and several competing approaches.
 Notably, the outcome achieved by the ViT-based Segmentor surpasses that of the CNNs-based PSPNet in terms of coherence and delineation clarity.
 Additionally, the ViT-based Segmentor excels in predicting classes with limited instance samples, a prime example being people and cars.
 Despite these advancements, it's important to highlight an observable limitation.
 The precision of window outlines remains somewhat untidy, thus inevitably affecting the overall accuracy of building predictions.
-For the method designed for window revision, DeepFacade directly used the window detection results from Faster-RCNN to revise the window mask prediction.
+For the method designed for facade revision, DeepFacade directly used the bounding box detection results from Faster-RCNN to revise the facade prediction.
 It may work well for the rectified scene, while most of the images are taken from different angles for our CFP dataset.
-Directly using prediction boxes cannot describe the outline of the window well.
-We can find that the correction of Deepfacde often covers the actual window range and presents a minimum circumscribed rectangle range, which will lead to a decrease in prediction accuracy.
-Our LAFR algorithm uses the line segment rules of the window itself to generate a conformable window outline, which greatly improves the accuracy of correction.
+Our LAFR algorithm uses the line segment rules of the facade element itself to generate a conformable outline, which greatly improves the accuracy of correction.
+It is obvious that our segmentation results show a straighter shape for windows and doors.
+However, LAFR does not succeed for all facade instances.
+We can find a few samples that fail to be revised.